 Tuck the end of your lanyard into the inner corner of left breast pocket with the slack or bight hanging 8 cm below the level of the top of pocket.

-Pressed so as to have creases down the center of each leg.
+Pressed so as to have creases down the center of each leg on both the back and front.

 Wet your pants (with a spray bottle filled with water) when ironing to make sharp creases, and don't forget to use a pressing cloth to prevent shininess.
 A pressing cloth can be a towel or piece of cotton material laid overtop of your pants while you iron.